podaac/data-subscriber/README.md

                         The ISO date time after which data should be retrieved.
 For Example, --end-date 2021-01-14T00:00:00Z --version             Display script version information and exit.
   --verbose             Verbose mode.
+  -p PROVIDER, --provider PROVIDER
+                        Specify a provider for collection search.
+Default is POCLOUD.

 ```